 With the final days of summer quickly approaching and a spell of colder weather settling in across the country, many school districts are facing a number of challenges as they consider returning to campus.
 Despite the associated risks to in-person classes with the current state of the covid 19 pandemic, many administrators, educators, and parents are advocating for outdoor learning environments.
-The idea of an outdoor classroom would help limit the amount of time students spend in an enclosed space, which the CDC is currently recommending that we limit indoor gatherings to help slow the spread of the coronavirus.
+The idea of an outdoor classroom and space for outdoor cafeteria overflow would help limit the amount of time students spend in an enclosed space, which the CDC is currently recommending that we limit indoor gatherings to help slow the spread of the coronavirus.
 In order to help keep both students and educators safe many schools, universities, and administrators are turning to the implementation of school tents to serve as an outdoor classroom space.

 This year's return to school is not only going to look a lot different than previous years, but also feel different as students and educators navigate a socially distanced campus.
 Many schools and universities, such as Georgetown College have considered using tents for more than just classroom settings, such as outdoor cafeterias and dining halls.
 In addition to classroom tents, many schools and universities are also utilizing their outdoor spaces for onsite screening, isolation tents, and vaccination clinics.
 According to an article published by The New York Times, Linsey Marr, an engineering professor and aerosol scientist at Virginia Tech, says, "I think outdoors is so much better than indoors in almost all cases.
 There's so much dilution that happens outdoors."
 Marr states that "the risk is very low" in an outdoor setting even in a light wind which will quickly dilute the virus.

-With a better understanding of the dilution of airborne covid 19 particles, scientist and educators are urging school officials and districts to consider investing in open-air classrooms.
+With a better understanding of the dilution of airborne covid 19 particles, scientists and educators are urging school officials and districts to consider investing in open-air classrooms.
 In a recently written position statement by the Inside-Outside educational advisory group, they state, "using outdoor learning spaces offers a reduced risk of virus transmission and provides positive mental health and academic learning benefits."
 Although nature-based or outdoor learning environments are not new to education, they certainly present advantageous circumstances during the Covid-19 pandemic, especially in allowing for students to still engage in coursework with their peers, in-person.
 Inside-Outside advocates for this shift in our education systems, stating "now is the time to plan for the design of outdoor learning spaces...there are numerous resources to support classroom teachers as they move their indoor routines outside."
 Although the lowest risk for both educators and students would be to continue with remote learning, it is clear that the impacts socially, economically, and developmentally speaking on students is too great.

 What is a “Medium Risk” Situation?